Which Base Oils should I use for making Medicated Oils?

 Who should use Sesame Oil?

 Sesame oil is warming in nature.
 So, it produces heat in the body when it consumed internally.
 It produces heating sensation when applied on the scalp or on the skin.
-However, it must not be used on the skin without processing it with other ingredients.
-Itself it is bad for the skin (when used without processing).
-But its appropriate processing with other ingredients cure all diseases.
+Its appropriate processing with other ingredients cure all diseases.
 It is the king of all oils.
 (Ref.
 As.
 Ch.
 6, 94-96)

 It is Yogavahi (योगवाही), according to ayurveda.
 It means it also adopt characteristics of ingredients which are processed in it.
 So, it carries the qualities and benefits of substances which are processed in it and leaves its own characteristics.
 For this quality, it is best than all other oils.
 Therefore, Vagbhata calls it King of all oils.

 Secondly, it has a penetrating nature.
 It penetrates deeper into the tissues.
 It spreads throughout the body fast.
 It can enter into minute pores.
-Due to this reason, it is used as base oil for preparing medicated oils that are used orally.
+Due to this reason, it is used as base oil for preparing medicated oils that are used orally and for external application.

 Therefore, it is the best oil for making any ayurvedic medicated oils, which you can consume internally or externally.
 There is no doubt regarding this, it is the best oil.
 Due to this reason, all ancient classical texts recommend using sesame oil as a base oil for making all types of ayurvedic oils.
 Therefore, sesame oil as a base oil is the best and excellent choice.